pwa-builder/PWABuilder/apps/blog/src/posts/transitions-demo/transitions-demo.md

 And to link the album cover on the old page to the album on the new page, give the `view-transition-name` of “container-transform” to the album art on the new page.

-The track list on the album art detials page did not persist from the previous page so it has nothing to do with page transitions.
+The track list on the album art details page did not persist from the previous page so it has nothing to do with page transitions.
 To give it movement still, using normal CSS animations the tracklist will reveal itself as the album art is sliding into place.
 A reminder that using the View Transitions API in tandem with the CSS animations that we are used to is completely acceptable.

 This is only the beginning of the power of page transitions and with this technology only being a few months old, there is only more to come.
 If you want to do some reading about the feature I would recommend [the Chrome Developer article](https://developer.chrome.com/docs/web-platform/view-transitions/) which breaks down the API completely with code examples via a demo app.
 For more information about the different types of transitions and when to use them, check out [the Material Design article](https://m3.material.io/styles/motion/transitions/applying-transitions#50f9fc3f-c7e2-4099-b614-7c36b1c5285d).
 It is exciting to see this API be used more widespread and who knows, maybe [PWABuilder.com](https://www.pwabuilder.com) will be the next site to see some of this stuff in use!